PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-04 20:19:49
+Last updated: 2024-04-04 20:20:55
-Random Quote: Eleven: "Promise?"Mike: "It means something that you can't break.
-Ever." - Mike Wheeler
+Random Quote: To be a scientist is to be naive. - Valery Legasov